Prompting, explained simply

 Example: “Create the UI, add logic, fix responsiveness, and make it look good.”

-Do: Focus on one goal at a time.
+Do: Focus on one task.

 Don’t: Assume Rocket knows your preferences.